mresetar/mresetar.github.io/_posts/2020-03-20-squashing-docker-images-for-smaller-size.markdown

 So we decreased image size from 129 to 85.3 megabytes.
 Save of almost 44 megabytes or 33 percent.

 But it comes with price, right?
 Right.
 All of the Dockerfile in-between layers are lost and can't be reused between images.
-But, if what we are building is our base image we aren't really concerned with those.
+But if we wan't as small image, treadoff is worth it.

 ### How To Tell That Image Was Squashed?

 There is one indicator that will tell you that image was squashed when built.
-We can take a look into the comment of the top layer in the image history.
+We can take a look into the comment of the top layer.
 If it has keywords like `merge` and `to`, e.g. `merge sha256:51ba9d9e57128c08762feb57527f1e357b598f04718d045e3ad285910dc4dc19 to sha256:082938f7edb4059fdbc633cca93085b09a27774908d0a35327deadeee174cde0` and layers below are size of 0 bytes, image was squashed.